US recommends ‘pause’ for J&J vaccine over clot reports

 But the J&J and AstraZeneca vaccines are made with the same technology.
 Leading COVID-19 vaccines train the body to recognize the spike protein that coats the outer surface of the coronavirus.
 But the J&J and AstraZeneca vaccines use a cold virus, called an adenovirus, to carry the spike gene into the body.
 J&J uses a human adenovirus to create its vaccine while AstraZeneca uses a chimpanzee version.

 The announcement hit U.S. stock markets immediately, with Dow futures falling almost 200 points just over two hours before the opening bell.
-Shares of Johnson & Johnson dropped almost 3%.
+Shares of J&J dropped almost 3%